jubilinux for edison: debian stretch

 /home/.usr, and replace

-/usrwith a symolic link, freeing up significant amounts of storage on
+/usrwith a bind mount, freeing up significant amounts of storage on

 Download jubilinux and extract it somewhere.
 Install it like any other edison dfu install, such as via